mahlakhalili/Diabetetes_Data_Analysis/README.md

 This means that the non-diabetic class has almost twice as many samples as the diabetic class.

-Analysis of Average Glucose by Outcome
+📊Analysis of Average Glucose by Outcome

 <img width="661" height="441" alt="Screenshot 2025-12-01 142537" src="https://github.com/user-attachments/assets/33fef361-f505-4299-a7ce-495be22d8783" />